drick717/Capstone/index.md

 **Here you will find links to files for all of my projects, both completed and current.**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; My latest project has been an attempt to take my very first programming project for a class and update it with some of the skills I've learned over the last few years.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; My biggest project has been an attempt to take my very first programming project for a class and update it with some of the skills I've learned over the last few years.
+This was my final project for my degree.
 It's a very simple zoo login program that was originally written in Java that I have modified.
 I've included an audio screencast code review that discusses all of the flaws in the original program, along with my planned enhancements.
 I updated the original program through a series of uploads: a direct rewrite into C++ maintaining as much of the original structure as possible, an update to the C++ rewrite to address